MDSAP: The Medical Device Single Audit Programme

 What will I learn?

-• State the key points of the MDSAP approach
+• Explain the core principles of the MDSAP framework.

-• Identify the key Quality Systems requirements necessary for success in the MDSAP audit
+• Identify Quality Management System requirements critical for MDSAP compliance.

-• Determine the steps necessary to prepare for the MDSAP audit
+• Implement key steps to prepare for an MDSAP audit.

 Who are the tutors?